RivinwinAlt/KF2-SentryRedux/ROADMAP.md

 - ~~Disable explosion GFX when selling turret~~
 - Add custom "selling turret" SFX
 - Add idle wrench animation from TF2
+- ~~Alter menu rendering to enforce 16:9 aspect ratio on all screens~~
+- Be able to queue upgrades
+- Add menu accesible with Hammer AltFire to change turret being placed

 ### 6: Optimization